Witch of Windsor

 Accusations of witchcraft are historically vindictive or politically motivated and completely without merit.

 There are no witches of the broom-riding, successfully spell-casting variety seen on Halloween and in movies.
 There are only people who claim to be witches.
 These are simply adherents of a belief system based in antiquity’s pagan rituals and Nature cults.
-There is nothing wrong with
+There is nothing wrong with this.

 For the medieval mind, however, witchcraft involved heresy: pagan observations and veneration of multiple, earthy gods, among the more prominent of which was the female Earth goddess, Gaea (sometimes spelled “Gaia”).